Academic Guidelines

 Making progress

-Your instructors will discuss their grading policies at the beginning of each semester and give you a syllabus, or course plan, that details how their classes are graded.
-You will receive a midterm report to document your progress to date.
+Instructors will discuss their grading policies at the beginning of each semester and give their students a syllabus, or course plan, that details how their classes are graded.

 If students do not pass a course, they will have to repeat the course.